metacall/testing-center/README.md

 ## Overview

 MetaCall Test Center is a comprehensive testing framework designed for MetaCall projects and examples.
 It provides a structured and efficient way to define, run, and manage test cases across different environments.
 The primary script, `testing.py`, integrates seamlessly into CI/CD pipelines and supports local testing.
-This project adheres to best practices, SOLID principles, and design patterns to ensure maintainability, scalability, and ease of contribution.
+This project was a Google Summer of Code idea for GSoC 2024 and it adheres to best practices, SOLID principles, and design patterns to ensure maintainability, scalability, and ease of contribution.

 ## Project Structure